AndrewRadev/switch.vim/README.md

 :Switch
 ```

-However, you can also call the function with a |Dict| of options.
+However, you can also call the function with a dict of options.
 Instead of
 `:SwitchReverse`, you can invoke it with the `reverse` option:

 ``` vim